rapid7/insightconnect-plugins/blockade/help.md

 # Description

-The Blockade plugins assists with administrating users and incidents of compromise
+The Blockade plugins assists with administrating users and incidents of compromise.

 # Key Features